 As technology advances, privacy becomes more and more difficult to maintain.
-We have the internet, social media, search engines – all trying to obtain our personal information and turn it into profit.
+We have the internet, social media, search engines – all trying to obtain our personal information and utilize it to make a profit.

-So how do you go about protecting your online privacy?
+So how do you go about protecting your online privacy in this day in age?
 Well, you could stay offline for the rest of your life but that doesn’t sound like a very reasonable solution.

-You could also try implementing these 6 simple things to protect your online privacy:
+You could also try implementing these 6 simple things to protect your personal information online:

 1. Use DuckDuckGo as your search engine

 Use DuckDuckGo if you want a private way to search the web.

 If you’re like most people, you probably find ads to be very annoying when you’re surfing the web.
 That’s where ad blockers can come into play.